 Please note that your application may take longer if it is necessary to contact you to request further information or additional supporting evidence.

-You will receive an award letter from the college telling you about your award, which includes a payment schedule.
+You will receive an award notice from the college telling you about your award, which includes a payment schedule.
 You need to give a copy of this to your childcare provider.

 When your enrolment has been confirmed, we will pay your childcare provider directly, two weeks in arrears.
 Your payments are dependent on your attendance.
 If you fail to meet the attendance requirement in any given week, you will be liable to pay for your childcare for that week.